I34 (Acetazolamide extended release 500 mg)

-Acetazolamide is used in the treatment of mountain sickness / altitude sickness; pseudotumor cerebri; hydrocephalus; glaucoma; epilepsy (and more), and belongs to the drug classes carbonic anhydrase inhibitor anticonvulsants, carbonic anhydrase inhibitors.
+Acetazolamide is used in the treatment of mountain sickness / altitude sickness; pseudotumor cerebri; hydrocephalus; edema; glaucoma (and more), and belongs to the drug classes carbonic anhydrase inhibitor anticonvulsants, carbonic anhydrase inhibitors.
 Risk cannot be ruled out during pregnancy.
 Acetazolamide 500 mg is not subject to the Controlled Substances Act.

 See also related documents.